valdisvi/voynich-translator/README.md

 - Load transcribed pages from a web source
   - Pick different transcription versions

-### Improvements
+### General improvements

-- More intuitive, user-friendlier design;
+- More intuitive, user-friendlier design
-- Possible to get transcriptions of most quires and pages of the manuscript;
+- Possible to get transcriptions of most quires and pages of the manuscript
-  - Additional buttons and page support added;
+  - Additional buttons and page support added
+- Documentation added
-- User manual added to the application;
+- User manual added to the application
-- No more JavaFX dependencies.
+- No more JavaFX dependencies

 For improvements and fixes of an inherited JavaFX dependant project, please refer to [Source Investigation.md](https://github.com/beatrise/voynich-translator/blob/master/sourceInvestigation.md) file